open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

 A common use case of writing custom processor is to filter Activities from being exported.
-Such a "FilteringProcessor" can be written as a wrapper around an exporting processor.
+Such a "FilteringProcessor" can be written as a wrapper around an underlying processor.
 An example "FilteringProcessor" is shown [here](./MyFilteringProcessor.cs).

 When using such a filtering processor, instead of using extension method to